deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Who by?"

-"That's still being…" His ears rose, then flattened against his skull.
+"That's still being..."
+His ears rose, then flattened against his skull.

 "Regaari?"

-"…The Swarm of Swarms." he quickened the pace.
+"...The Swarm of Swarms." he quickened the pace.
 "The Hunters are back."

 * * *